-Based on the usage above, develop a plan for fluctuating the water level in the tank to try to incur as much turnover in the water in the tank as possible, and as much movement.
-Communicate this plan to all supervisors and operators to ensure they understand its purpose, and their responsibilities in executing it.
-The plan may include any or all of the following: minimizing the overall water level in the tank, based on usage and fire protection requirements; fluctuating the water level more than during warm weather months; regular drainage of the tank into the system, then refilling with warmer water.
+Based on usage, develop a plan for fluctuating the water level in the tank to try to incur as much turnover in the water in the tank as possible, and as much movement.
+Communicate this plan to all supervisors and operators to ensure they understand its purpose and their responsibilities in executing it.
+The plan may include any or all of the following: minimizing the overall water level in the tank, based on usage and fire protection requirements; fluctuating the water level more than during cold weather months; regular drainage of the tank into the system, then refilling with warmer water.

-Periodic visual verification of the operations of these systems are important, because if its circuit(s) are blown or they aren’t working properly, it may lead to damage to your tower, rather than protection of it.
+Periodic visual verification of the operations of these systems is important, because if its circuit(s) are blown or they aren’t working properly, it may lead to damage to your tower, rather than the protection of it.

 KLM Engineering has extensive experience with the installation and operation of most of these systems and can provide consultation on their potential use and situations where one or more may be appropriate.